-I study the way that the Earth’s crust responds to tectonic stress.
-I am currently pursuing four topics, ranging from measuring the stress field itself to piecing together tectonic history.
+I study how the lithosphere deforms under stress, both actively and throughout Earth’s history.
+I am currently pursuing four topics, ranging from measuring the stress field itself to understanding what processes assembled the western USA.

 Since 2009, the rate of seismicity has increased significantly across the central and eastern USA.
 Much of this increase has been attributed to deep injection of saltwater produced together with oil and gas.
 I developing tools and knowledge that companies can apply to reduce the chance of triggering earthquakes.

 I study the Cenozoic geologic history and the evolution of crustal thickness and surface elevation across the Basin and Range of the western USA in collaboration with Elizabeth Miller.
 Our work focuses on the timing and magnitude of extension, evolution of crustal thickness and surface elevation, and development of metamorphic core complexes.